JRCSTU/wltp/README.rst

      ;                     ;                         ;          ...               ;
     '---------------------'                         '----------------------------.

+The *Input & Output Data* are instances of :dfn:`pandas-model`, trees of strings and numbers, assembled with:

+* sequences,
+* dictionaries,
+* :class:`pandas.DataFrame`,
+* :class:`pandas.Series`, and
+* URI-references to other model-trees.

 Quick-start
 -----------
-Assuming a working python-environment, you can use the following commands:
+Assuming a working python-environment, open a *command-shell*
+(ie in *Windows* use :program:`cmd.exe` BUT with with Python in its :envvar:`PATH`) and try the following commands

 :Installation: ``$ pip install wltp --pre -U``
 :Cmd-line: ``$ wltpcmd --help``